History of Drew Brees in Timeline

 In 2004, Drew Brees had a breakout season with the San Diego Chargers, earning him Pro Bowl and Comeback Player of the Year honors.

-In 2005, Drew Brees continued as the starting quarterback for the Chargers under the terms of the franchise player contract.
+In 2005, Drew Brees continued as the starting quarterback for the San Diego Chargers under the terms of his franchise player contract.

 In 2005, Drew Brees's younger brother, Reid, was an outfielder for the Baylor Bears baseball team, which made the College World Series.

-On January 5, 2006, Drew Brees underwent arthroscopic surgery performed by Dr. James Andrews to repair a torn labrum in his right (throwing) shoulder.
-Subsequent reports mentioned additional partial rotator cuff damage, and he was also treated by Dr. Saby Szajowitz to recover and regain muscle movement.
+On January 5, 2006, Drew Brees underwent arthroscopic surgery, performed by Dr. James Andrews, to repair the torn labrum in his right (throwing) shoulder.
+Subsequent reports mentioned additional partial rotator cuff damage and he was also treated by Dr. Saby Szajowitz to recover and regain muscle movement.

-On March 14, 2006, Drew Brees signed a six-year, $60 million deal with the New Orleans Saints after the Miami Dolphins decided not to sign him due to concerns about his shoulder injury.
-The Dolphins traded for Daunte Culpepper instead.
-Nick Saban resigned from the Dolphins and left to coach for Alabama Crimson Tide because the Dolphins didn't sign Brees.
+On March 14, 2006, Drew Brees signed a six-year, $60 million deal with the Saints.
+This happened after the Dolphins were unsure about Brees' shoulder and traded for Daunte Culpepper instead.
+The Dolphins' decision not to sign Brees led to Nick Saban's resignation to coach for Alabama Crimson Tide.

-In 2006, Drew Brees joined the New Orleans Saints, bringing new success to the franchise.
+In 2006, Drew Brees joined the New Orleans Saints, marking the beginning of a transformative era for the franchise.

 On January 5, 2007, Drew Brees was named first runner-up behind LaDainian Tomlinson for league MVP by the Associated Press.
-Brees and Tomlinson were co-recipients of the Walter Payton NFL Man of the Year Award.
+Drew Brees and LaDainian Tomlinson were also co-recipients of the Walter Payton NFL Man of the Year Award.

 January 13, 2007: First Playoff Game for New Orleans